 Takada Park is accessible by public transport.

-By train, take the Hokuriku Shinkansen to Joetsumyoko Station, and then transfer to the local Myoko Haneuma Line to Takada Station.
-From there, take the Kubiki Bus for Takada Koen Iriguchi and get off at the last stop.
+By train, take the Hokuriku Shinkansen to Joetsumyoko Station, and then transfer to the Echigo Tokimeki Railway Myoko Haneuma Line to Takada Station.
+From there, the park is about 15 minutes on foot.

 Over a million visitors come annually

 The central part of the park features a reconstruction of Takada Castle's three-tiered turret that belonged to the sixth son of Tokugawa Ieyasu.
 Enjoy the colors of the flowers reflecting off the smooth surface of the moat that surrounds the castle.

 Colorful illuminations show the cherry blossoms in a different light